January 31, 2016

 The interior of a wood-canvas canoe is irregular with lots of gaps and uneven surfaces.
-Use a bristle brush to enable you to get the varnish into all the little nooks and crannies.
-I use a 2” (55mm) natural bristle brush.
-It is a relatively major investment (currently costing about $50) and well worth it when called into service on a regular basis.
+Use a natural bristle brush to get the varnish into all the little nooks and crannies.
+I use a 2” (55mm) brush.
+It is a relatively major investment (currently costing about $45USD) and well worth it when called into service on a regular basis.
 I used one brush on more than 100 canoes over a period of about eight years.
 I finally had to retire it because the bristles had worn down to less than half their original length.

-Set up your canoe in a well-lit space with good ventilation and away from direct sunlight.
-Load the brush with varnish and shake off the excess.
+Set up your canoe in a well-lit space with good ventilation, away from direct sunlight.
+Pour about two inches (5 cm) of thinned varnish into a clean, empty one gallon (4 litre) paint can.
+Load the brush with varnish and rap the brush against the sides of the can to shake off excess varnish.
 Apply the varnish quickly and vigorously making sure that it gets into all of the corners.
 Work on a short section of the canoe.
-Then, look at the surface from an angle with light reflecting to reveal any areas that were missed.
+Then, look at the surface from an angle with work lights set up at an opposite angle to reveal any areas that were missed.
 Apply enough varnish to achieve full coverage while at the same spreading it thin enough to avoid drips.
 Don’t worry about streaks or bubbles.
 If the varnish is thinned properly, it will spread evenly and bubbles will disappear in a few minutes.
 Once you have full coverage, ‘tip’ the surface by touching it lightly and quickly with the brush bristle tips.
 It is best to tip the surface first across the grain of the wood and then with the grain.
 However, it is difficult to tip in both directions in the canoe interior, so I usually just tip in one direction following the grain of the ribs.
 The varnish is both applied and tipped very quickly.
 Then, move over to the next section of the canoe.
 Always maintain a ‘wet edge’ as you apply varnish to the full length of the canoe.
 Work in small sections to make sure that the varnish in that section is still wet when varnish is applied to the next section.
 That way, the entire surface will be smooth.
 Once done, go away and leave the canoe in a well-ventilated, dust-free space for 48 hours.
 I normally apply two coats of shellac and three coats of varnish.

 Clean your natural bristle brush in three stages.
 First, clean it with mineral spirits or turpentine.
 Then, clean it with lacquer thinner.
 Finally, clean the brush with a heavy duty cleaner such as Lestoil®.